 - 1. The entire program must be planned in advance and must be preceded by at least two years of acceptable professional work experience.
 The C.A.S.
-Degree Program Plan form must be completed and maintained in the department. - 2.
+Degree Program Plan form must be completed and filed with the Graduate Student Services Office. - 2.
 Thirty-two or more hours in approved coursework must be taken beyond the master's degree. - 1.
 Sixteen of these 32 hours must be taken at the 500-level. - 2.
 595 Independent Study can be applied up to a maximum amount of eight hours.